softworkz/embyuserwiki/Theme-songs-&-videos.md

 ###Theme Videos

 Any folder (movie, series, season, game, etc) can have theme videos using a 'backdrops' sub-folder.
+Some Media Browser apps will play the videos in the background while browsing through the content.

 ```
 /Movies